Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 Kate Hill Wines

-Kate Hill Wines was started by the titular Kate Hill, who hd worked at wineries all over Australia before settling on the Huon Valley to launch her own vineyard with her husband Charles.
-In a beautiful setting just outside Huonville, Kate Hill Wines produces spectacular cool climate drops including several top-tier Pinot Noirs.
+Kate Hill Wines was founded by Kate Hill, who worked at wineries across Australia before settling in the Huon Valley with her husband, Charles, to establish their own vineyard.
+Located just outside Huonville, the winery produces exceptional cool-climate wines, including several top-tier Pinot Noirs.

-Come for a tasting at the cellar door in the vineyard’s beautiful heritage-listed 1880s cottage – it’s open Wednesday to Sunday from 11am until 4pm (this is extended during summer).
-Relax in the surrounding gardens while taking in stunning views of the Hartz Mountains or the iconic “Sleeping Beauty”, a formation of peaks resembling a woman lying down.
+Visit the cellar door in the vineyard's charming heritage-listed 1880s cottage, open Wednesday to Sunday from 11am to 4pm (extended during summer).
+Relax in the surrounding gardens while enjoying stunning views of the Hartz Mountains or the iconic "Sleeping Beauty" peaks.

 21 Dowlings Road, Huonville